 With the staff under strong leadership, the volunteer leaders addressed the association’s other pressing need: resources.
 With a budget of $600,000 and a total staff of five, AAAE was modest by trade-association standards.
 The board and elected leaders understood the importance of growth to serve the membership’s needs, but insisted that AAAE’s dues not be used as the primary revenue-generating means.
 While this has kept dues low enough to remain affordable to the individual airport executive, it forced AAAE to develop an innovative, entrepreneurial business model.

 AAAE has succeeded over the years, creating a suite of products and services that address airport industry needs, and generate the revenue required to support core association services, such as the Airport Legislative Alliance, Regulatory Affairs, and the Transportation Security Policy departments.
 Products like the patented, computer-based Interactive Employee Training (IET), and services such as the Transportation Security Clearinghouse (TSC) and the App-Based Transportation (ABT) Clearinghouse demonstrate both AAAE’s commitment to providing the airport community with cost-effective tools and its ability to create a successful business model that does not lean heavily on membership dues.

-In 2013, Todd Hauptli was elected as the third full-time leader of the organization.
+In late 2013, Todd Hauptli was elected as the third full-time leader of the organization.
 During his tenure, Hauptli has focused on making sure AAAE delivers service, innovation and results for its members, with an expanded array of member benefits, as well as a completely revamped Interactive Employee Training product; the creation of the Airport Innovation Accelerator; and new lines of business to diversify the Association’s suite of product offerings and revenue streams.
 During Hauptli’s tenure, the Association’s revenues have more than tripled; the size of the AAAE Foundation has more than tripled and the annual giving has more than doubled; and new and expanded member services and benefits have been introduced.

 Since its inception in 1928, AAAE has continued to move forward and grow, not only in size but in expertise.
 As the world’s premier association of airport executives, AAAE delivers results-oriented representation in Washington, D.C. and offers a wide range of cost-effective industry services and professional development opportunities for airport executives worldwide.